Discover Copenhagen : The green city

 A city committed to carbon neutrality

 The oil crisis of the 1970s also marked the start of a new energy policy, geared towards independence from imported oil.
-Gas and oil deposits (North Sea) were exploited, but coal imports increased.
+Gas and oil deposits (in the North Sea) were exploited, but coal imports increased.
 The country has also chosen to develop wind power, thanks to a proactive policy.
 It has gradually built up a fleet of offshore and onshore wind farms whose production covered 47% of the country's electricity consumption in 2019.
 The fight against global warming has also become one of the country's priorities.
 Denmark has opted for renewable energies and aims to reduce its greenhouse gas emissions by 70% by 2030, with a total conversion to renewable energies.
-The city of Copenhagen has therefore drawn up an ecological plan that aims to achieve carbon neutrality by 2025 (coal-free, 100% renewables).
-To achieve its objectives, the city is deploying a number of measures, including thermal renovation of buildings and improvements to the district heating network using cogeneration (98% of households equipped).
+The city of Copenhagen has therefore adopted an ecological plan aimed at achieving carbon neutrality by 2025 (abandoning coal and using 100% renewable energies).
+To achieve its objectives, the city is deploying a number of measures, including thermal rehabilitation of buildings and improvements to the district heating network using cogeneration (98% of households equipped).
 The city is also looking into deep geothermal energy and the production of energy from wastewater networks.
 On the transport front, it intends to continue supporting the development of cycling, and is planning new metro lines and an electric car-sharing service.
 As for public lighting, the switch to LED is 100%.
-For even greater energy savings, the lighting is connected to an intelligent communication network (remote control of switching on and off, or intensity modulation).
+For even greater energy savings, the latter is connected to an intelligent communications network (remote control of switching on and off, or intensity modulation).

 An inclusive ecological transition